<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 The Official Languages Act featured image

 Canada is known for having two official languages, English and French.
-There is a storied history which led to the enactment of the Official Languages Act.
-This act was introduced to Parliament by Prime Minister Pierre Trudeau on September 7 in 1968; was created to help bridge equality between the two languages.
+There is a storied history that led to the enactment of the Official Languages Act.
+This act was introduced to Parliament by Prime Minister Pierre Trudeau on September 7, 1968, to help bridge equality between the two languages.

 See how much your students know about the history of our official languages with these fun facts: